austind/iosfw/README.md

 * Tested on various versions of IOS 12.x upgrading to 12.x and 15.x, but YMMV.
 * Expect devices to take between 10 and 30 minutes to come back after reload, especially if upgrading from 12.x to 15.x, due to microcode updates.
-* The `iosfw.upgrade` class exposes all of NAPALM's config parameters, and stores the NAPALM session under `self.napalm`, so you can use all of NAPALM's features easily.
+* The `iosfw` class exposes all of NAPALM's config parameters, and stores the NAPALM session under `self.napalm`, so you can use all of NAPALM's features easily.
 * Same goes for netmiko - stored as `self.device` - so you can send arbitrary commands with `iosfw.device.send_command('my arbitrary command')`
-* Tested on Python 2.7 but probably fine on 3.x
+* Tested on Python 2.7.
+Porting to 3.x in the works.